Eddie Sawyer: An unsuccessful encore

 He was out of baseball until the middle of the 1958 season.
 On July 22, with the team in seventh place, the Phillies fired Mayo Smith and brought Sawyer back to manage.
 The gamble fizzled, as the 1958 Phils dropped 40 of 70 games under Sawyer to finish last, and then placed last again in 1959.
 The second baseman on the 1959 Phillies roster was Sparky Anderson, in his only season in the Majors as a player before he went on to be a Hall of Fame skipper.

 After managing the Phillies for the opening game of the 1960 season, a 9–4 loss to the Cincinnati Reds on April 12, Sawyer resigned his position, famously saying: "I'm 49 years old and I want to live to be 50."
 He was ultimately replaced by Gene Mauch.
 Sawyer would remain in the game as a scout, however, for the Phils and the Kansas City Royals.

 His lifetime major league managerial record was 390–423 (.480).
-This unremarkable winning percentage is deceptive.
+This unremarkable winning percentage may be deceptive.
 Richie Ashburn called Sawyer "the best manager I ever played for."
 Robin Roberts stated that “Eddie was a great manager to play for.
 I wish I could have played for him all 18 years.”
 Sawyer was elected a member of the Pennsylvania Sports and Ithaca College Sports halls of fame.
 He died at age 87 in Phoenixville, Pennsylvania.